ARMmbed/mbed-os-5-docs/docs/ref-designs/TensorFlow.md

     ```
     mbed compile -m K66F -t GCC_ARM –flash
     ```
+1. Deploy the example to your K66F<!--but we flshed already.
+What are we doing here?-->

+    Copy the binary file that we built earlier to the USB storage.

+    Note: if you have skipped the previous steps<!--which ones?-->, download the [binary file]() to proceed.

+    The file is at:

+    ```
+    cp ./BUILD/K66F/GCC_ARM/mbed.bin /Volumes/K66F/
+    ```

+    Depending on your operating system <!--aren't we making everyone use Linux?-->, the exact copy command and paths may vary.

+    When you have copied the file, the LEDs on the board start flashing, and the board will eventually reboot with the sample program running.<!--this contradicts your request to disconnect USB and connect power to cycle the app-->

 1. Disconnect the device from USB to power it down.
 1. Connect the device's power cable to start running the model.